the-events-calendar/event-tickets/readme.txt

 = [4.5.6] TBD =

 * Fix - Prevent multiple instances of the "View your RSVPs and Tickets" link from showing on single events (or other ticket-enabled post types).
+Props to @svkg in the forums for reporting this.
 [87429]

 = [4.5.5] 2017-09-06 =